 I read at least two books over the summer and one during the school year.
 Most of them deal with sales and the behavior of customers.
 Before you think that has nothing to do with schools, that’s precisely why many schools struggling to fill every desk are having such difficulties!
-The enrollment process is congruent to the sales process, since all constructs which must be present to allow a company to excel at sales are the same constructs that must be present in your tuition-charging school – a great product, great service, great people to connect with, a great feeling of enthusiasm in the tummies of members of your school’s parent community, and great word of mouth marketing from those raving fans of your school.
+Development requires the same processes that sales requires – keep track of constituents, asking for gifts of funding (rather than asking for the sale), and following up with donors and prospective donors (rather than customers and prospective customers).
+The enrollment process is congruent to the sales process too, since all constructs which must be present to allow a company to excel at sales are the same constructs that must be present in your tuition-charging school – a great product, great service, great people to connect with, a great feeling of enthusiasm in the tummies of members of your school’s parent community, and great word of mouth marketing from those raving fans of your school.

 (Tangent warning: You may have just thought, “A great feeling of enthusiasm in the tummies of members of your school’s parent community?
 What does that mean?
 Don’t you mean “minds and hearts?”
 No, I don’t.
 The mind and the heart are not the real seats of emotion.
 For more about that, drop an email to firstname.lastname@example.org with the words “Seat of Emotion.”)

 Most schools give their students a required summer reading assignment.
 The Diocese where I used to work had a Superintendent that made all us staff members as well as all the principals of the schools take on a summer reading assignment too!
 Because we want our students to become life-long learners, we have to lead by example.

 If they have a summer reading assignment, so do you.